Skip to content

 }

-Generate actual submission tree
+Generate submission folder

 cm run script --tags=generate,inference,submission \